TristanBonnal/My-Piggy-Bank-back/README.md

 ### PHP configuration

-In order to run your application, you need to make sure that you have the following moduls installed :
+In order to run your application, you need to make sure that you have the following modules installed :

 * intl
 * openssl